AkilDixon/beintoo-iOS-sdk/README.md

-The Beintoo iOS sdk allows you to integrate Beintoo into your iPhone iOS applications.
+The Beintoo iOS sdk allows you to integrate Beintoo into your iPhone and iPad iOS applications.
 The integration of Beintoo is extremely easy, in few steps you will be able to monetize and start engaging your users with social gaming features.

 Getting Started